 Any socialist movement that doesn’t reject loyalty to its own countries imperialist ventures and hegemony promotes national chauvinism that divides the global working class.
 These tendencies must be struggled against politically and ideologically.

 The idea of a “Growing Chinese threat” to America is typically a talking point on Fox News.
-Yet on the national DSA’s blog this talking point, typically meant to shore up militarism and nationalism, is used as argument for how social-democratic reforms can comfortably stand side by side with the needs of US imperialism to compete as a global hegemon against China.
+Yet on the national DSA’s blog this talking point, typically meant to shore up militarism and nationalism, is used as an argument for how social-democratic reforms can comfortably stand side by side with the needs of US imperialism to compete as a global hegemon against China.
 While the Communist League does not support any sides in inter-imperialist wars and are revolutionary defeatists, we also recognize the primacy of opposing imperialism and militarism in our home countries.
 This particularly counts in the U.S., the global hegemon of world imperialism.

 One of the primary principles of any liberatory socialism is to promote the unity of the working class across national boundaries and to oppose imperialism, through militant action if possible.
 While DSA is a multi-tendency org (an organization I am a member of and would like to see develop in a more revolutionary direction), this shouldn’t mean “anything goes,” and that statements which implicitly promote national chauvinism and imperialist politics in the name of socialism should be tolerated.
 Yet, at the same time, it’s best to let the pro-imperialists reveal themselves so anti-imperialists in the DSA can openly criticize and refute their arguments, hopefully pushing the org to a more anti-imperialist stance where such positions are not acceptable in this organization.
 If anything, it reveals the fact that the DSA hasn’t fully broken with its pro-imperialist past.